 “A mantra is therefore an instrument of the mind, a powerful sound or vibration that you can use to enter a deep state of meditation.” – Deepak Chopra

 Mantras can be used in daily life to raise your vibration and consciousness level.
 Each Mantra contains its own unique vibration of consciousness and produces unique and specific vibrations in the mind.
 They can lift karma and are said to be a pathway to enlightenment.

 I was recently suggested to practice Nam-myoho-renge-kyo from my Shiatsu massage man.
 He suggested to practice ten minutes in the morning and ten minutes in the evening.
 I asked him what it means and he said you cannot explain with words.
 My mind piqued, I did however look online for some further information.
-The main thing for mantras is that they surpass the thinking mind and lift vibrations of your being, so you don’t necessarily have to read what it’s about, just chant along to the video below and observe and feel whats happens!
+The main thing for mantras is that they surpass the thinking mind and lift vibrations of your being.
 If you are interested in finding out more, I found some information and have shared it below.
 They say it takes 40 days to break and make habits, so 40 days is a suggested amount to practice to see and feel the benefits!